AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Hotel Lago di Braies – If you want to stay near Lago Braies (also a good choice) then Hotel Lago di Braies is perfect if you like staying next to the lake (with all the perks that come with it, like enjoying the lake early in the morning when no one else is around).
 Click here to find the best rates for your stay at Hotel Lago di Braies

-How to Get Around in the Dolomites
+How to Get Around for the Best Things to do in the Dolomites

 During the high seasons, public transportation is best.